"So you're an Aspirant?"

 He peered past Vera, noticing a sickly old man.
 Bandaged.

 Naren took the bowl, his face a look of disgust.
-Then he raised an eyebrow and looked up at Vera.
+Vera not letting go.

-Vera stared at him, a dumbfounded look on her face.
+Vera let go with a look of utter shock and revulsion on her face.

 "Why not?"